cakudegreat/TESDA_JAVA_CIICC/README.md

-# Hi there, I'm Franco Estavillo 👋
+# Hi there, I'm Franco Estavillo

-### 💻 IT Student | Aspiring Full-Stack Developer | Technical Support Intern
+### IT Student | Aspiring Full-Stack Developer | Technical Support Intern

-I'm an IT undergraduate from the Philippines who enjoys learning in how to build web software applications while continuously learning new technologies.
+I'm an IT undergraduate from the Philippines who enjoys building web and mobile applications while continuously learning new technologies.
 I also have hands-on experience in technical support, troubleshooting hardware and network issues, and maintaining smooth day-to-day IT operations.

 ---

-## 🚀 About Me
+## About Me

-* 🎓 BSIT Student at STI College - Caloocan
+* BSIT Student at STI College - Caloocan
-* 📱 Interested in Software Development
+* Interested in Web & Mobile Development
-* 🛠️ Technical Support Intern at Inspiro
+* Technical Support Intern at Inspiro
-* 🌱 Currently improving my skills in React, React Native, Node.js, and PostgreSQL
+* Currently improving my skills in React, React Native, Node.js, and PostgreSQL
-* 🤝 Open to internship and entry-level opportunities in software development and IT support
+* Open to internship and entry-level opportunities in software development and IT support

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 ### Frontend